vmware/vic/tests/test-cases/Group1-Docker-Commands/1-04-Docker-Create.md

 * Step 23 should return with the following error message - Error response from daemon: No command specified
 * Steps 24-28 should return without error.
 * Step 29 should return without error.
+* Step 30 should show that the VM display name equals to containerName-containerID

 #Possible Problems:
 None